 Postpartum hemorrhage (PPH) refers to excessive bleeding after childbirth.
 Left untreated, it can lead to anemia, shock, and also death.
-PPH is the leading cause of maternal death in lowand middle-income countries.
+PPH is the leading cause of maternal death in low-and middle-income countries.
 Proper screening, prevention, and treatment of PPH can save women's lives and reduce global burden of maternal mortality.

-Prevention and treatment for most cases of PPH require the use of an uterotonic medicine to increase muscle contractions in the uterus that compress the blood vessels.
-Oxytocin is recommended by WHO as the first-line medicine for the prevention and treatment of postpartum hemorrhage.
+Prevention and treatment for most cases of PPH require the use of a uterotonic medicine to increase muscle contractions in the uterus that compress the blood vessels.
+In settings where multiple uterotonic options are available, WHO recommends oxytocin as the uterotonic agent for the prevention and treatment of PPH for all births.
+In settings where oxytocin is unavailable (or its quality cannot be guaranteed), the use of other uterotonics injectable ergometrine or oral misoprostol is recommended for the prevention and treatment of PPH.
 It is also prioritized as an essential medicine by the UN Commission on Life-Saving Commodities for Women and Children.

-Other uterotonic medicines, such as misoprostol, ergotamine and ergometrine, have some drawbacks.
-Misoprostol is the second-line medicine, recommended by the WHO for the prevention and treatment of PPH only when oxytocin use is not feasible.
-It is recommended for use in women giving birth outside of a health facility (e.g., home deliveries), as it is administered by pill rather than by injection.
-Ergotamine and ergometrine have more side effects, should only be given after the birth of the placenta, must be kept in the cold chain, and are contraindicated for many conditions, including pre-eclampsia.
+Other uterotonic medicines, such as misoprostol, carbetocin, ergotamine and ergometrine, have some drawbacks.
+Misoprostol is recommended by WHO for the prevention and treatment of PPH where oxytocin is unavailable (or its quality cannot be guaranteed).
+It is recommended for use in women giving birth outside of a health facility for PPH prevention (e.g., home deliveries), as it is administered as a pill rather than by injection.
+Carbetocin has a heat-stable formulation that does not require cold-chain storage and transportation and it is recommended by the WHO for the prevention of PPH in settings and contexts where its cost is comparable to other effective uterotonics.
+Unlike oxytocin, carbetocin is not indicated for treatment of PPH and is contraindicated for induction or augmentation of labor.
+Ergotamine and ergometrine have more side effects, should only be given after the birth of the placenta, must be kept in the cold chain and out of light and are contraindicated for many conditions, including hypertension and preeclampsia.